coveooss/gotemplate/README.md

   -h, --help                  Show context-sensitive help (also try --help-long and --help-man).
       --delimiters={{,}}      Define the default delimiters for go template (separate the left and right delimiters by a comma)
   -i, --import=file ...
-Import variables files (could be any of YAML, JSON or HCL format) -p, --patterns=pattern ...
+Import variables files (could be any of YAML, JSON or HCL format) -V, --var=name:=file ...
+Import named variables files (base file name is used as identifier if unspecified) -p, --patterns=pattern ...
 Additional patterns that should be processed by gotemplate -o, --overwrite             Overwrite file instead of renaming them if they exist (required only if source folder is the same as the target folder)
   -s, --substitute=exp ...
-Substitute text in the processed files by applying the regex substitute expression (format: regex/substitution, see: Go regexp)
+Substitute text in the processed files by applying the regex substitute expression (format: /regex/substitution, the first character acts as separator like in sed, see: Go regexp)
   -r, --recursive             Process all template files recursively
-      --source=folder         Specify a source folder (default to the current folder) --target=folder         Specify a target folder (default to source folder) -f, --follow-symlinks       Follow the symbolic links while using the recursive option -d, --dry-run               Do not actually write files, just show the result -l, --list-functions        List the available functions
-      --silent                Don not print out the name of the generated files -v, --version               Get the current version of gotemplate
+      --source=folder         Specify a source folder (default to the current folder) --target=folder         Specify a target folder (default to source folder) -f, --follow-symlinks       Follow the symbolic links while using the recursive option -P, --print                 Output the result directly to stdout -l, --list-functions        List the available functions -L, --list-templates        List the available templates function --all-templates         List all templates (--at) -q, --quiet                 Don not print out the name of the generated files -v, --version               Get the current version of gotemplate

+Args:
+  [<files>]  Template files to process
 ```

 ## Available functions

 ### Base functions

 * All functions included in [Go Template](https://golang.org/pkg/text/template)
 * All function included in [Sprig](http://masterminds.github.io/sprig)

 ## Structured import functions